Two Legs and a New Lease on Life

 Left out in the cold for 2 years, Mother Nature dealt him the next blow.
 "2 weeks of 18 degrees in Savannah.
 I got frostbite."
 Which took his other leg, but not his will to live, or keep going.

 "To walk again, just to walk," said a tearful Scott.
-"I never thought I would come true."
+"I never thought would come true."

-That's where David Puckett of Positive Image Prosthetics came in, offering to give Scott a new start with a home, food, and a new set of legs.
-"Help him out any way we could to get him back to more than an active lifestyle, a real life," said David Puckett of Positive Image Prosthetics and Orthotics.
+That's where David Puckett, LPO of Positive Image Prosthetics and Orthotics came in, offering to give Scott a new start with a home, food, and a new set of legs.
+"We wanted to help him out any way we could, to get him back to more than an existence...an active lifestyle, and a real life," said David Puckett, LPO of Positive Image.

-Happiness which he credits Puckett, and his prosthetics, with helping create.
+This would be a life and a chance that Scott wasn't going to let pass him by this time.
+"I'll never ever get to a third strike," said an emotional Duncan.
+"I've been so blessed to be given this chance, to be real again, where I can walk, I can dance I can be happy.
+I can cry with happiness."
+Happiness which he credits Puckett, and his prosthetics company, with helping create.
 A message he hopes to deliver with each and every step.
 "It can be done," smiled Duncan.
 "There's help out there.
 You just never give up.
-I never will."
+I never did, nor will."
 Along with a set of his own prosthetics, Scott now has an apartment and a stipend from the government.
 He says he goes to church, walks every day, and has even run to the mailbox a few times.